+Building a fireplace mantel.
+The humble fireplace has come a long way.
 Cut a poplar shelf to fit across the top of the mantel then nail the shelf to the nailer strip.
-The humble fireplace has come a long way.
-How to create a fireplace mantel.
+Mantels alone include a whole array of choices.

+When building your own fireplace mantel make sure that strength and durability are a priority.
 You have many options when it comes to fireplace design like fuel types locations firebox liners ventilation systems and masonry treatments.
 This project uses standard lumber and crown molding to create a fresh new look.